"Protein is King." — Dr. Spencer Nadolsky.

-If we don't get enough from the diet, our health and body composition suffers.
+Few nutrients are as important as protein.
+If you don't get enough through your diet, your health and body composition suffer.

-However, there are vastly different opinions on how much protein we actually need.
+However, there are vastly different opinions on how much protein people actually need.

 Most official nutrition organizations recommend a fairly modest protein intake.

 The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight, or 0.36 grams per pound.

 - 56 grams per day for the average sedentary man.

 - 46 grams per day for the average sedentary woman.